Your DevOps team might be practicing ClickOps without even realizing it causing inefficiencies, misconfigurations, and cost sprawl.

 Allowed Regions control policy empowers an organization to define allowed regions in which an employee could spin up (quickly activated) a resource.
 If an employee attempts to spin up a resource in a non-allowed region, the allowed regions control policy will block it.

-Drift refers to discrepancies between the organization’s intended state of its infrastructure as defined by its IaC configuration and the actual state of the deployed resources.
+Drift means differences between what the organization wants for its infrastructure and what is actually deployed.
+This is defined by its IaC configuration.
 This can occur as organizations scale their infrastructure and/or have a complicated cloud environment they are trying to manage via manual or partially automated processes, with conflicting tools, or external dependencies.

 Automation helps teams identify and tackle discrepancies to bolster security, compliance, functionality, and reliability.
 These capabilities help the organization align its intended state of the infrastructure to its actual state.
 For example, ControlMonkey’s Drift Detection algorithm performs regular checks to detect infrastructure drifts and prioritizes them based on severity and source.